 In support of the modified version of PSR in premise 1, Craig appeals to Taylor’s (1992) translucent sphere thought experiment.
 Imagine finding a translucent sphere in the forest.
 One would find it intuitive that there must be an explanation for why it exists.
 It wouldn’t make the slightest difference if one shrunk the sphere down to the size of the tiniest particles or inflated it to the size of the whole universe.
 But what is true of the sphere is of every object in the universe – rocks, trees, planets, galaxies, and even the universe itself.
 The only reason why one might not think to ask for an explanation or cause of the universe and its fundamental elements is because they are so familiar to us.
 So, it seems that every object that exists – from the tiniest particles to the universe as a whole – has an explanation for why it exists.
 But that is just to say that the version of PSR in play is true.

 One criticism concerns the justification for premise 1.
 In particular, one might object that the epistemic weight of one’s intuitions concerning the need for an explanation of Taylor’s sphere is much too weak to do the heavy-lifting Craig assigns to them in the argument.
-One might quite sensibly ask why such intuitions, which many will plausibly take to be created and shaped by our experience of objects within the universe – things made out of matter-energy -- having explanations for their existence, should serve as a reliable guide to whether matter-energy itself needs an explanation for its existence.
+One might quite sensibly ask why such intuitions, which many will plausibly take to be created and shaped by our experience of objects within the universe – things made out of matter-energy -- having explanations for their existence should serve as a reliable guide to whether matter-energy itself needs an explanation for its existence.
 Such an inference is especially dubious in light of the extremely well-confirmed conservation laws.

 In support of premise 2, Craig offers three main lines of reasoning.
 According to the first, atheists often take the existence of the universe to be a brute fact, and on the grounds that if God doesn’t exist, then there is no explanation for why the universe exists.
 But the latter statement is logically equivalent to saying that if there is an explanation for why the universe exists, then God exists, which is just to say that premise 2 is true.